 Community Health Services are integral to the provision of comprehensive and responsive healthcare services provided by Sydney Local Health District.
-We provide primary health, acute and sub-acute services in community-based settings and through client home visits.
-Clinical services are complemented by targeted health education programs to support personal and community health and wellbeing, empowerment and responsibility.
+Community Health Services seek to improve the health of clients and local communities by providing a range of universal, specialist and targeted services across the health continuum and life span.
+This includes health promotion, prevention, early intervention, treatment, recovery and health maintenance, using a comprehensive model that recognizes the interaction of physical, emotional and social aspects of health at community and individual levels.
 Within Sydney Local Health District, Community Health Services are located in the Directorate of Clinical Services Integration and Population Health.